FRS glossary

 Multiplier

 The percentage of AFC earned per year of creditable service.
 For FRS Special Risk Class members, the multiplier is 3% per year.
+For Regular Class members, the base multiplier is 1.6% (with small increases at higher ages and service years not modeled in this tool).
 The pension formula is: Years × Multiplier × AFC.

 Special Risk Class